MMB3000/Schroedinger/README.md

 Format of input:
-The input should be given as "InputSchroedinger.txt" and it should contain these values in the following order:
+The input should be given as "InputSchroedinger.txt" and it should contain these values, each on a different line, in the following order:
 < Parameter k >
 < Parameter a >
 < Parameter b >